CodeDifferently/lecture-slides/lectures/html/document-structure/content.md

 -
 #### The `<html>` tag
-* Like a sandwich, the HTML document has opening and closing tags
+* This tag defines an HTML document
 * `<html>...</html>`
 * Everything in an HTML document is surrounded by <html> tag